-Page 16 A genda li tem 4
+Page 4 tem 4

 Malvern Hills District Council 4 5

 Worcester City Council 5 2 30

 Bromsgrove District Council 5 6

 Wychavon District Council 7 11

 Wyre Forest District Council 5 6

 Total 32 31 30

 Contribution to Priorities The robust financial management arrangements ensure the priorities of the service can be delivered effectively.

 Introduction/Summary This report presents the financial position for Worcestershire Regulatory Services for the period April - June 2021.

 Background The financial monitoring reports are presented to this meeting on a quarterly basis.

-Report The following repor ts are included fo or Board's Atten tion:
+Report The following reports are included for Board's Attention:

-onitoring - April akdown - April -
+Revenue Monitoring - April - June 21 - Appendix 1 Income Breakdown - April - June 21 - Appendix 2

-Revenue Monitorin g
+Revenue Monitoring a

-The detailed revenue report is attached at Appendix 1 This shows a projected outturn 2021/22 of £3k refund to partners.
-It is appreciated this is an estimation to the year end based on following assumptions:-
+The detailed revenus shows a projected of appreciated this is a assumptions:- outturn 2021/22 (of £3k refund to partners.
+It is

 A number of employees are working on grant funded covid related work.
 This in incurring agency staff costs due to backfilling of these employees.

 • If April to June 21 spend on pest control continues on the same trend for the rest of year, there will be no overspend on this service.
 WRS officers will continue to monitor and analyse this spend and advise of recharges for 2021/22 as soon as possible.

-21 to be fun ng is the actual be ided by partners.
+g is the actual be ded by partners.

-Page 12

-Page 17 Agenda Item 4 as and when basis.
-Due to the nature of the charge it is not possible to project a final outturn figure:- Malvern Hills District Council£3kWorcester City Council£2kBromsgrove District Council£2k This income is included in the income projected outturn.
+Page 5Agenda Item 4as and when basis.
+Due to the nature of the charge it is not possible to project a final outturn figure:-Malvern Hills District Council£3k Worcester City Council£2k Bromsgrove District Council£2k This income is included in the income projected outturn.
 Appendix 2 shows the detail of the income achieved by WRS April - June 21 Any grant funded expenditure is shown separate to the core service costs as this is not funded by the participating Councils.
 Financial Implications None other than those stated in the report Sustainability None as a direct result of this report Contact Points James Howse - james.howse@bromsgroveandredditch.gov.uk Background Papers Detailed financial business case